david-dd-amar/cGAUGE/README.md

 There are three types of analyses that can be performed:
 1. <em>ImpIV</em>: Filter out improper genetic instruments before Mendelian Randomization (MR) analysis between two traits.
-1. <em>UniqueIV</em>: Obtain a set of proper genetic instruments for MR. However, this is limited to trait pairs that have limited (conditional) dependence.
+1. <em>UniqueIV</em>: Obtain a set of proper genetic instruments for MR. However, this is limited to trait pairs that have restricted (conditional) dependence.
 1. <em>ExSep</em>: Search for evidence for the exitence of a causal pathway between two traits.

 The analyses above require three preprocessing steps that can be done using external tools like PLINK or R. For notation let **T** be the set of traits and **G** be the set of genetic variants (after LD clumping or pruning).
 1. <em>GWAS</em>: Obtain genome-wide association results for each genetic variable in **G** vs. every trait in **T**.
-1. <em>Trait skeleton</em>: Compute a "skeleton" among the traits witout using the genetic data.
+1. <em>Trait skeleton</em>: Compute a "skeleton" among the traits without using the genetic data.
 Skeletons are undirected graphs in which edges represent traits that cannot be rendered independent by conditioning on other traits.
 1. <em>CI tests</em>: For each significant variant obtained in the GWAS step at a significance level p<sub>1</sub> for a trait tr<sub>1</sub>, test if it is no longer significant with p>p<sub>2</sub> when conditioning on another trait tr<sub>2</sub>.
 Keep the results for every triplet (g in **G**, tr<sub>1</sub>, tr<sub>2</sub>).

 We provide several tools for computing the preprocessing steps above, but any custom scripts or tools can be used.
 Moreover, summary statistics from these steps can be used as well as input for cGAUGE.
-If such results are available you can skip the next section.
+If such results are available, or you wish to use the UK-Biobank results that we provide below, then you can skip the next section.

 ## Preprocessing tools

 #### GWAS and CI tests

-For GWAS and CI tests on large-scale genetic data we use PLINK.
+For GWAS and CI tests on large-scale genetic data we use PLINK2.
 Assume we have the following files: (1) pheno.phe: a phenotype file with a row per subject and three columns: family id (FID), individual id (IID), and the phenotype scores, which can be binary or continuous, (2) covars.phe: covariates file with a row per subject, the first two columns are FID and IID, and additional columns with covariates that we need to adjust for: sex, age, Array, and genetic principal components, and (3) a bed file with the individual-level genetic data.
 We then use the following command for logistic regression:
 ```
 plink2 --bfile bed --logistic hide-covar firth-fallback \
   --pheno pheno.phe --covar covars.phe \